- Anthropology 226

 - Cultural Anthropology

-Sergio Lemus is a cultural anthropologist whose research interests include theories of race, materiality, the body, Mexican migration, Border Theory, Latinx cancer, biopolitics, and class relations.
+Theories of race, marginality, materiality, the body, Mexican (high-skilled/general) migration, Border Theory, Latinx cancer, bio/necro/politics, and class.

 Current Research Projects:

-In my research agenda, I document the centrality of labor processes in driving cultural transformations among Mexican migrants as well as the politico-historical transformation that give rise to a new working-class formation—los yarderos.
-This research is slated to be published as a book at the University of Illinois Press under the series Latinos in Chicago and the Midwest under the title, “Los Yarderos: Mexican Yard Workers in Neoliberal Chicago.”
-My second research project examines the lives of Mexican, working class immigrants and their cultural experience living with cancer.
+As of Fall 2021, Lemus is an Assistant Professor in the Department of Anthropology.
+Previously, Lemus was part of the inaugural ACES Fellow cohort class of 2019.
+In his research agenda, Lemus documents the centrality of labor processes in driving cultural transformations among Mexican migrants and the politico-historical changed that gives rise to a working-class formation—Los yarderos.
+This research is slated to be published as a book at the University of Illinois Press under Latinos in Chicago and the Midwest series with the title, “Los Yarderos: Mexican Yard Workers in Neoliberal Chicago.”
+Lemus’ second research project examines the lives of Mexican, working-class immigrants and their cultural experience living with cancer.
 This research acutely points to the neoliberal, necropolitical, and cultural forms that give rise to the Latino/a cancer patient as a manageable population in the United States.
-My third project in its developing phase looks at the refusals of Mexican populations in the United States to engage with blackness as a lived reality and cultural form.
-Following an ethnographic analysis of folk ballads (or corridos), banter and play (chistes), and folk stories; this work will situate the always presence of blackness as hidden form of Mexican identification.
+In general, Lemus’ projects emphasize the study of immigration along three lines of investigation: a) Mexican transborder subjectivity, b) cultural production and reproduction, and c) health and disease as these relate to class, gender, and unstable state regimes.

 Dr. Lemus is currently accepting graduate students with similar research interests.

 ANTH 489: The Anthropology of the US-Mexico Border

 ANTH 489/689: The Anthropology of Contemporary Mexico